 - 9.6 Having regard to the adopted Development Plan policies, the application would entail the re use of existing properties currently used as holiday accommodation located on the edge of the village of Newborough.
 The premises will provide care for up to 6 No. children with 2 No. full time residential 24 hour care workers.
 The care workers would operate on a shift basis, which would typically be 2 days on, 4 days off.
 Vehicle movements to and from the site would be linked to the shift changes, visits from social workers and to carry out daily duties such as the school run.
 In principle, the overall residential use of the properties would be retained, albeit within a different use class to the existing holiday let accommodation.
-The use of the premises as a children's home for 6 No. children upto the ages of 12 can be secured via condition to prevent any other uses within Class C2 being implemented without planning permission. - 9.7 The site would remain in residential Use.
+The use of the premises as a children's home for 6 No. children can be secured via condition to prevent any other uses within Class C2 being implemented without planning permission. - 9.7 The site would remain in residential use.
 In terms of location, it is acknowledged that the site is located outside of settlement boundaries as defined in the Local Plan.
 The aims of Local Plan Policy SP8 are relevant and seek to prevent unsustainable development in the countryside.
 The site is located adjacent to the settlement of Newborough, and is surrounded by residential properties to the North and the North West.
-Bus services (Midland Classic 402A and the 403) operating between Burton and Uttoxeter passes through the village in both directions 3 times per day Monday- Saturday. - 9.8 Taking into consideration the merits of the existing situation, the re use of existing buildings and the residential basis of the proposals it is considered that the scheme would not conflict with the sustainability objectives of Local Plan Policies SP1 and SP8 and Newborough Neighbourhood Plan Policy SP1.
-In principle, the proposal is therefore considered to be acceptable, the material impacts of the proposal are discussed in further detail below.
+Bus services (Midland Classic 402A and the 403) operating between Burton and Uttoxeter passes through the village in both directions 3 times per day Monday- Saturday.
+Essentially, the occupants of the care home would have the same facilities available to them as the occupants of any residential property in the village (and of course the existing holiday accommodation use). - 9.8 Taking into consideration the circumstances of the existing situation, the reuse of existing buildings and the residential basis of the proposals it is considered that the scheme would not conflict with the sustainability objectives of Local Plan Policies SP1 and SP8 and Newborough Neighbourhood Plan Policy SP1.
+In principle, the proposal is therefore considered to be acceptable, and the material impacts of the proposal are set out in further detail below.